-If you produce cardboard waste in volume you'll know that the price of baled cardboard waste is falling again, which means that reuse is even better for your company's finances, and will be for some time to come.
+If you produce cardboard waste in volume you'll know that the price of baled cardboard waste is falling again (as of end of 2022), which means that reuse is even better for your company's finances, and will be for some time to come.
+You'll also know that the price of baled cardboard waste fluctuates wildly over time, and unpredictability is hard on businesses.

 Cardboard box recycling: the options